 Born in 1888, architect-turned-artist Chesley Bonestell is the grand master of astronomical art.
 His paintings have a near-photographic realism that elevated the idea of space travel from fantasy to possibility.
 His artwork in the 1947 book 'The Conquest of Space' inspired the scientists and engineers who made space travel a reality.

-Today, many astronomical artists have traded paintbrushes for computer styluses, and 3D modeling software enables us to create images of breathtaking realism, but the challenge of interpreting data from telescopes and space probes remains the same.
+Today, many astronomical artists have traded paintbrushes for computer styluses.
+3D modeling software enables us to create images of breathtaking realism.
+However, the challenge of interpreting data from telescopes and space probes remains the same.
 The faint, periodic dimming of stars hundreds of light years away appears to be evidence of a plethora of planets far beyond the sun's family of worlds.
 How big are they?
 How brightly do their suns shine in their skies?
 How might they differ from the planets we've explored?
 Space artists ponder these questions and voyage in their imaginations to seek answers.

 Astronomical artists play a role similar to that of medical illustrators, in that they attempt to depict realistically aspects of nature beyond ordinary experience.
 The astronomical artist can show us the cataclysmic collision that formed the Moon and can transport us billions of years into the future to watch the sun swell into a red giant star.
 Even as space probes complete a preliminary reconnaissance of the worlds of the solar system, our imaginations can range farther, to the realm of exoplanets and black holes, to the frontier of the observable universe and to the dawn of time itself.